-You will take 120 credits in total but can weight your choices between Philosophy and Psychology depending on the areas you want to specialise in.
+All modules are optional and you can weight your weight your choices between Philosophy and Psychology depending on the areas you want to specialise in.

-There’s the opportunity to carry out an extended piece of work through a Philosophy dissertation or a Psychology research project.
+There’s the opportunity to carry out an extended piece of work through a Philosophy dissertation.

 An introduction to the concepts of clinical psychology and the application of psychology in clinical settings.